Irom Chanu Sharmila hasn’t eaten since Nov. 2000, but she might soon.

 It is an unexpected end to an act of dissent that intermittently caught the nation’s imagination.
 Yet her prolonged protest—which made Amnesty International describe her as a “prisoner of conscience”—has not managed to move the Indian state’s stand on AFPSA, thereby necessitating a change in approach.
 Whether she will continue to command the same attention in her new avatar as a politician is a thought that would worry her supporters as well as campaigners against the AFSPA.
 Essentially it is a bit of a Catch-22 situation, which her supporters are acutely aware of.

 Will Sharmila be able to revolutionise politics in Manipur, currently in an advanced stage of atrophy due to widespread corruption, mutual mistrust amongst ethnic groups, and uninspiring leadership?
 Should her putative rivals be worried?
 Many are sceptical and concerned that she may end up getting mauled, given her inexperience and lack of organisational support.
 For the moment, she has no affiliation with any political party and, therefore, plans to fight as an independent candidate.
-She also felt there is little or no sustained visible public support left for her struggle.

 Her political prospects could quickly change if some party manages to woo her in the six months remaining before the state assembly elections in February 2017.
 However, it would be next to impossible for her to float a new party now and hope to make a dent in state politics, at least immediately.